verificarlo/verificarlo/README.md

   - `range_binary32` control the length of the exponent for a 64 bit float for operations inside the function
   - `nb_inputs` is the number of floating point inputs intercepted
   - `nb_outputs` is the number of floating point outputs intercepted
-  - `nb_calls` is the number of calls to the function from this site
+  - `nb_calls` is the number of calls to the function from this call-site
   - `type` is the type of the argument (0 = float and 1 = double)
   - `arg_name` is the name of the argument or his number
   - `precision` is the length of the mantissa for this argument